barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 In [section 3.1](#subsec_explainable), modifications to the traditional CNN were introduced to make the internal state more explainable.
 A disadvantage of the new formulation is that it is less straightforward to fit models to data (something we will address in future work).
 In the case of a CNN, this is typically achieved by stochastic gradient descent [[1]](#amari1993backpropagation).

 Concerning the problem of shape detection, it was felt that the state was intuitive enough to assemble a solution "by hand".
 The most notable _feature_ of the two shapes (square and triangle) is the notion of a corner.
 As per [section 3.1.1](#subsubsec_convolution), we have adjusted our formulation of a feature to be able to represent a corner explicitly - simply as an image of a corner.
 Scores can be calculated using cross-correlation.
 [Figure 8](#fig_tempMatch) shows an example of calculating a response image of a triangle, given a corner feature.
-In this example, we used the SSD cost function (instead of pure cross-correlation) and a color inversion to improve the response image's visual intuition further.
+In this example, we used the SSD cost function (instead of pure cross-correlation) and a color inversion (swap light and dark colors) to improve the response image's visual intuition further.

 <a name="fig_tempMatch"></a>